 Normally, hair loss is a slow process.
 However, sometimes, you might see dramatic changes in your hair.
 Sometimes, your hair can fall out in clumps instead of thinning and gradually receding.

 Hair falls out in clumps can indicate that you have an underlying health condition.
 You would have to see a healthcare professional and find out what causes this kind of hair loss.

 You will also start to notice that you are losing hair across your entire body.

-If you want it to be less noticeable, you can try hair extensions in salon Bethesda anytime.
+If you want it to be less noticeable, you can try hair extensions in salon Potomac anytime.